AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/custom-personalization.md

 >
 >The Custom personalization connection in Adobe Experience Platform is currently in Beta.
 The documentation and functionality are subject to change.

-This destination provides external personalization, content management systems, ad servers, and other applications that are running on your site a way to retrieve segment information from Adobe Experience Platform.
+This destination provides a way to retrieve segment information from Adobe Experience Platform to external personalization platforms, content management systems, ad servers, and other applications that are running on customer websites.

-This destinatination provides real-time, 1:1, ad personalization based on a user profile's segment membership.

 ## Prerequisites {#prerequisites}